By Steve Beauregard

 The entry period for these drawing are pretty short as well.
 A 2020 game had an entry period of just 30 days.
 (April 1st – April 30th).

-Florida Lottery Scratch Off Second Chance Drawing
+How to Enter the Florida Lottery Bonus Play Second Chance Drawing

 You can only enter online through (1) a desktop computer, or (2) through the state’s official app.
 In other words, mail-in entries are not allowed.